 The Seminary also maintains a limited number of two-bedroom apartment units.
 These units are generally reserved for families with one or two dependent children.
-All family units include stove/oven, refrigerator, resilient tile/linoleum floors and/or carpeting, and partial air conditioning.
-The floor plan includes kitchen, living/dining room combination, kitchen, and separate bath.
+All family units include stove/oven, refrigerator, resilient tile/linoleum floors and/or carpeting, and central air conditioning/heating.
+The floor plan includes kitchen, living/dining room combination, two bedrooms, and separate bath.